 Aeldari – Contains the Drukhari, Craftworlds, Harlequins, and Ynnari, so Aeldari decks are highly flexible.
 They’re also one of the more ‘psychic-oriented’ factions, meaning you can balance all the attack types or focus on one.

 Necrons – Necrons have no psychic attacks, but can do well in both ranged and melee combat.
 Their specialty is survival, outlasting other factions with the number of cards and Wounds they can bring to battle.

-- T’au: they excel in ranged attacks but not psychic ones.
-These decks tend towards a few very high Wound cards supported by cheap infantry.
+T’au – Favour ranged attacks (and are probably the strongest faction in this area) but have no psychic cards at all.
+T’au decks tend towards a few very high Wound cards supported by cheap infantry and Drones.